apollographql/runtime-testing-framework/docs/src/developer/explanation/concepts-and-architecture.md

 The crate exposes a [ResolutionContext][1] trait that abstracts all IO operations, enabling testability and CLI control over execution.

-The `rtf-core` crate provides the `rtf-config` crate with clients to make various HTTP requests.
+The `rtf-integrations` crate provides the `rtf-config` crate with clients to make various HTTP requests.

 The other crates sit above these crates, providing business logic and presentation layers for RTF.